Devon: Economy

 Devon's total economic output in 2019 was over £26 billion, larger than either Manchester, or Edinburgh.
 A 2021 report states that "health, retail and tourism account for 43.1% of employment.
 Agriculture, education, manufacturing, construction and real estate employment are also over-represented in Devon compared with nationally".

-Like neighbouring Cornwall to the west, historically Devon has been disadvantaged economically compared to other parts of Southern England, owing to the decline of a number of core industries, notably fishing, mining, and farming, but it is now significantly more diverse.
+Like neighbouring Cornwall to the west, historically Devon has been disadvantaged economically compared to other parts of Southern England, owing to the decline of a number of core industries, notably fishing, mining, and farming, but it is now more diverse.
 Agriculture has been an important industry in Devon since the 19th century.
 The 2001 UK foot and mouth crisis harmed the farming community severely.
 Since then some parts of the agricultural industry have begun to diversify and recover, with a strong local food sector and many artisan producers.
-Nonetheless, in 2015 the dairy industry was still suffering from the low prices offered for wholesale milk by major dairies and especially large supermarket chains.
+Nonetheless, in 2015 the dairy industry was still suffering from the low prices offered for wholesale milk by major dairies, particularly by large supermarket chains.

 The pandemic negatively affected the economy during 2020 and early 2021; an August 2021 report states that "the immediate economic impacts of COVID-19 for the County as a whole [was] as severe as any in living memory".